 34. Cartel Land (2015)

-“Cartel Land” is a complex, upsetting documentary about drug gangs in Mexico and the Mexican-American borders and also a portrait of the difficulties of popular revolutionary movements.
+‘Cartel Land’ is a complex, upsetting documentary about drug gangs in Mexico and the Mexican-American borders.
+It is a portrait of the difficulties of popular revolutionary movements.
 We follow Dr José Mireles, who decided to fight back against the cartels by forming a vigilante group, Autodefensas.
 This group was a response to both the cartels and to the corrupt government.
 Director Matthew Heineman’s film is a bold documentary but also a beautiful one because of its cinematography and music score.

 Read More: Best Dance Movies on Netflix

 Vivian Maier was a nanny whose previously unknown storage of 100,000 photographs earned her a posthumous reputation as one of the most accomplished street photographers.
 We follow real estate agent John Maloof as he explains how a trip to a local auction house resulted in him bidding and winning a box full of old negatives that belonged to a master of photography.
 By trying to make sense of the reasons why this photographer kept her work a secret, Siskel and Maloof create an incredible, suspenseful film.
 This intriguing and fascinating documentary about a mysterious woman is a delight for art lovers.

 32. The Confession Tapes (2017)